 Sunday, March 5th TICKETS

-Celebrity hosts of the Emmy-nominated PBS series Antiques Roadshow, Leigh and Leslie Keno are bringing their art and antique expertise to the historic Paramount stage for an enlightening and engaging evening filled with amusing discovery anecdotes and tips on finding treasures.
+Celebrity television hosts, Leigh and Leslie Keno are bringing their art and antique expertise to the historic Paramount stage for an enlightening and engaging evening filled with amusing discovery anecdotes and tips on finding treasures.
 The Keno brothers were immersed in the world of antiques and classic cars from a young age, extending their interest in beautiful and rare Americana to more than 30 years, and supplying them with a wealth of knowledge and fascinating stories to entertain and inspire you to begin the hunt for your next piece!

 Penn & Teller

 Penn & Teller, cultural icons in their own right, are returning for a magical night to help us celebrate the legendary Harry Houdini’s birthday at the Paramount.
 For nearly 40 years, Penn & Teller have defied labels by redefining the genre of magic and inventing their own distinct niche in comedy.
 With sold out runs on Broadway, world tours, and Emmy-winning TV specials, the comedy duo shows no signs of slowing down as they return to the historic Paramount stage for a night of magic and laughter.

 Ruthie Foster Album Release